 Islamic finance in the United Kingdom

-‘Although Islamic finance is a small part of the finance industry in the United Kingdom, it’s one of the fasting growing segments,’ says Wayne Evans, International Strategy Advisor to the TheCityUK.
+‘Although Islamic finance is a small part of the finance industry in the United Kingdom, it’s one of the fastest growing segments,’ says Wayne Evans, International Strategy Advisor to the TheCityUK.

 ‘The UK’s Islamic finance expertise combined with the measures taken by Her Majesty’s Government have enabled the United Kingdom to become the leading western hub for Islamic finance.
 The potential, especially in domestic retail banking, is excellent,’ he adds.